marc2332/bliss/doc/docs/dev_calc_counters.md

 ```

-## To create a Calculational Counter Controller
+## Creating a Calculational Counter Controller

 To create a Calculation Counter Controller, the main task is to provide the
 calculation function named `calc_function()` to compute input values.